Optional, additional and spare equipment for your Triton submersible.

 - Battery box hydrogen sensors with alarms (2)

-USBL tracking systems use two-way acoustic communication to calculate the relative position of a surface vessel-mounted transceiver to an underwater vehicle-mounted beacon and allows the submersible to be tracked underwater.
+The Ultra Short Base Line (USBL) tracking system uses two-way acoustic communication to calculate the relative position of a surface vessel-mounted transceiver to an underwater vehicle-mounted beacon and allows the submersible to be tracked underwater.

 Full Spectrum Chirp Technology Sounder / GPS